Fulvio-P/controlExtractor/README.md

 ### Quick guide
 To use controlExtractor:
 1. Select from the Framework categories and subcategories for control elicitation;
+2. Edit "config.JSON" to select the elicitation rules to apply;
-2. Delete from the directories inside "Security Templates" all the files correspondind to all the unselected categories and subcategories;
+3. Delete from the directories inside "Security Templates" all the files correspondind to all the unselected categories and subcategories;
-3. Run the tool with the command below;
+4. Run the tool with the command below;

 `
 python controlExtractor.py Security\ Templates output.xlsx